 In the event of any inconsistencies between the ICANN Bylaws or this Manual, the terms of the ICANN Bylaws shall supersede.

-Proposed Bylaw Provision
+Annex G - Proposed Expedited Policy Development Process Bylaw Provision

 The following process shall govern the specific instances where the GNSO Council invokes the GNSO Expedited Policy Development Process ("EPDP").
 The GNSO Council may invoke the EPDP in the following limited circumstances: (1) to address a narrowly defined policy issue that was identified and scoped after either the adoption of a GNSO policy recommendation by the ICANN Board or the implementation of such an adopted recommendation; or (2) to create new or additional recommendations for a specific policy issue that had been substantially scoped previously such that extensive, pertinent background information already exists, e.g. (a) in an Issue Report for a possible PDP that was not initiated; (b) as part of a previous PDP that was not completed; or (c) through other projects such as a GGP.
 The following process shall be in place until such time as modifications are recommended to and approved by the ICANN Board of Directors.
 Where a conflict arises in relation to an EPDP between the PDP Manual (se Annex 2 of the GNSO Operating Procedures) and the procedures described in this Annex E, the provisions of this Annex E shall prevail.